-• Dome Lights: Turn the overhead lights to OFF, ON, or AUTO.
-When set to AUTO, the dome lights automatically turn on when you unlock Model 3, open a door upon exiting, or shift into Park.
+- Dome Lights: Turn the overhead lights to OFF, ON, or AUTO.
+When set to AUTO, the dome lights automatically turn on when you unlock Model 3, open a door upon exiting, or shift into Park. - Ambient Lights: If turned on, the interior ambient lights turn on whenever the headlights are on.